Hepatitis

 • Vomiting

-The symptoms of acute hepatitis may resemble other medical conditions or problems.
-Your health care provider can
+Always consult your healthcare provider, as these symptoms may resemble other medical conditions or problems.

 Chronic Hepatitis